harlequiin/Design-Patterns-In-PHP/Table Data Gateway/README.md

 and forth.
 The trickiest thing about _Table Data Gateway_ is how it returns information from the query.
 Even a simple find-by-ID query can return multiple data items, but many languages, like PHP, give you only a single return value.
-One way is to return some simple data structure - such as a map, or _associative array_.
-It works but it also may force data to be copied out of the record set that comes from a database into the map (in PHP's PDO access interface you can configure what type of structure the query returns - specifying FETCH_ASSOC value in PDO connection options or in a fetch method will return an associative array).
+One way is to return some simple data structure - such as a _map_, or and _associative array_.
+It works but it also may force the data to be copied out of the record set that comes from a database into the map (in PHP's PDO access interface you can configure what type of structure the query returns - specifying FETCH_ASSOC value in PDO connection options or in a _fetch_ call will return an associative array).
 Maps don't have an explicit interface - a better solution is to use some sort of _Data Transfer Object_.
 It's another object to create but it can be used elsewhere.
 In PHP you can make use of PDO::FETCH_OBJ option for the